Backcountry Introduction: How to "Shovel" by Lost Arrow Backcountry Ski Gear Experience

 [Avalanche Gear]

-We had Mr. Hashimoto and Mr. Sakamoto from Lost Arrow give a lecture about shovels.
+we're talking about shovels.
+We asked Mr. Hashimoto and Mr. Sakamoto from Lost Arrow to give us a lecture on shovels.

 ・Gear used in this video